Nissan SR20 Forum Nissan SR20 Forum Header Right

 So if you have a b13 and you want shorter fronts and standard rears (535+125) and you also want the externally adjustable fronts ($85) plus the custom mounts for the longer spring up front only ($75).
 This puts you at $820 for my work (plus shipping) and then you provide the GC setup (400 at the most).
 This setup is far nicer then the TEIN in ride.
 Plus, you can add the GC camber caster plates which give you another 3/4 inch of travel up front.
 A lot of people already own this GC stuff so it saves them money.
 Hope that helps.

 (I recommend....)
-Koni as your first choice in struts becasue in the end they are the most versitile strut you can buy.
+Koni as your first choice in struts because in the end they are the most versitile strut you can buy.
 You can run the oem length and learn how to install them like that.
 If you ever decide you want to lower the car you can shorten them up and still have a great setup.
 OEM install on a B13 is not that hard and the benifit is great.

-Originally Posted by 98sr20ve from later in this thread
+98sr20ve from later in this thread said:

 CSK info: